-By Daniel Keller • June 27, 2018 Few topics stir up more debate than microphone preamplifiers.
+By Daniel Keller • February 4, 2019 Few topics stir up more debate than microphone preamplifiers.
 With dozens, if not hundreds of different brands, models, shapes, sizes, variations, and configurations to choose from, it’s no wonder mic preamps are among the most misunderstood pieces of the audio signal chain.
 Even low-cost interfaces offer built-in mic preamps, some of which sound pretty decent.
 So why would anyone want to spend money on an external preamp, let alone several?
 Here are the top five reasons mic preamps matter.
 1. Clean Front End At its most basic, a mic preamp takes the low output from a microphone and amplifies the signal to a higher line level.
 The mic preamps built into most audio interfaces will do that.
 But low cost onboard preamps are typically limited in tone and flexibility, and they can add noise and tonal coloration that might not be what you’re looking for.
 A high quality microphone preamp, however, will do much more than just make your mic level louder.
 It will deliver a cleaner, more accurate signal, with higher gain, lower noise, less distortion, and more headroom.
 2. Transparency It sounds obvious, but in most cases, the ultimate goal of a good preamp should be to capture the sound as transparently as possible.
 Listen to the sound of a good preamp and one of the first things you’ll notice is what’s missing.
 Most budget preamps inherently introduce at least some degree of hiss and background noise to your signal.
 A good mic preamp will surprise you with just how much quieter your signal can be.
 3. Pick Your Color Do you want your track to sound warm or cool?
 Thin or fat?
 An experienced recording engineer will use different microphones and mic preamps in much the same way a painter uses brushes, colors, and textures.
 And as with painting, different mic/preamp combinations will yield markedly different results.
 Take time to experiment.
 Ultimately, it will help you to make better, more informed, artistic decisions.
 4. Versatility Because mic preamps are available in such a wide range of configurations, it’s easy to find something for almost any situation.
 If you’re a solo writer with a guitar, a simple two-channel preamp could meet your needs.
 Want to record the occasional live drums, or maybe even an entire band?
 You can put together a range of rack-mount multi channel mic preamps in configurations from eight to 32 channels and beyond.
 For a great number engineers — both studio and live sound — their mic preamps are essential front end of their touring/mobile recording rig.
 5. Consistency As you become increasingly familiar with the sound and characteristics of any given mic preamp, you will begin to get a feel for which particular combinations of microphone and preamp can yield the best results for specific applications.
 Most engineers have certain go-to combinations they will reach for first when recording a particular instrument or vocal type.
 The consistency of knowing what tonal colors to expect from different microphones through different preamps will help to guide your decisions and make you a better, more efficient, recording engineer.
 About Daniel Daniel Keller Chief Executive Officer, Get It In Writing Inc Daniel Keller is a musician, engineer and producer.
 Since 2002 he has been president and CEO of Get It In Writing, a public relations and marketing firm focused on audio and multimedia professionals and their toys.
 Despite being immersed in professional audio his entire adult life, he still refuses to grow up.
 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Peprita Heart says Dear Mr.Keller, What components would be in your audio chain if your goal was to record the sound source without adding or removing anything audible between 20Hz-20KHz.?
 High Regards, Peprita Heart Tagged with: Daniel Keller Microphone World Microphones Preamps Processors Recording Sound Reinforcement Studio Universal Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.